sitcomlab/Ethics-app/README.md

 cp config.js.sample config.js
 ```

-Open the `config.js` with your preferred text editor and configure the app appropiately for your host-server.
+Open the `config.js` with your preferred text editor and configure the app appropriately for your host-server.

 ##### 2.4 Host-server configuration